HumbertoBeng/Active-Directory-Project/README.md

 ![image](https://github.com/user-attachments/assets/260077f2-3623-4b69-8f5b-3ab54c31b029)
 Image 59

-4.2.1.- The Attack
+##### 4.2.1.- The Attack

 In our Kali Linux machine we are going to open the terminal and start using Crowbar.
 To start the attack, we first need to go to the directory where we created the "passwords.txt" file.
-Then to initiate the attack we are going to use the following command: "crowbar -b rdp -u [Name of the user in the Target Machien] -C passwords.txt -s 192.168.10.100/32".
+Then to initiate the attack we are going to use the following command: `crowbar -b rdp -u [Name of the user in the Target Machien] -C passwords.txt -s 192.168.10.100/32`.
 The -b indicates the protocol we are going to be targeting.
 The -u is for the user. -C is for referencing the list of passwords we are going to be using for the brute force attack. -s is the IP of the target machine.
 Refer to image 60.

 ![image](https://github.com/user-attachments/assets/22d961d6-4a91-4706-8bdb-95fc20ac68f6)
 Image 60

 After we've run the command we can go ahead and access Splunk to see what kind of data was generated after the successful attack.

-4.3.- Investigating the events generated
+#### 4.3.- Investigating the events generated

 Once inside Splunk, we can go to Apps and click "Search & Rerporting" and we are going to use the term "index=endpoint" as this is the name of the Index we created and in which both our server and target machines events are sent to.
-Since we now which user was target in the attack we can just type the user in the search bar.
+Since we know which user was target in the attack we can just type the user in the search bar.
 Refer to image 61.

 ![image](https://github.com/user-attachments/assets/9ccec9d4-62b4-4e43-9e3a-93957cc8d912)
 Image 61

 In the left side of Splunk we have interesting fields that are related to the events generated in our target machine.
 We are going to be lookin for a field called "EventCode", here the code of every event generated in the target machine are displayed.
-We can search up every EventCode that appears in this field to see what each one of them means.
+We can search up every EventCode that appears in this field to see what each one of them represents.
 The event that is relevant for this particular project is the EventCode of 4625.
 This EventCode indicates that "An account failed to log on" and as we can see in the EventCode field we have a couple of them since we ran the command for the Brute Force attack multiple times.
 Refer to image 62.

 ![image](https://github.com/user-attachments/assets/35909709-c00b-400c-bebc-4eaff800d242)
 Image 62